 “Audit Report”: has the meaning given in clause 3.4;

-“Business Day”: a day other than a Saturday, Sunday, public holiday, or religious public holiday in England,
+“Business Day”: a day other than a Saturday, Sunday, public holiday, or religious public holiday in England

-“Business Energy Report”: the report that we will provide to you as part of our additional Services;
+“Business Report”: the report that we will provide to you as part of our additional Services;

 “CDM Regulations”: the Construction (Design and Management) Regulations 2015

-“Client”: the person or firm who purchases Services and any agreed Supplementary
+“Client”: the person or firm or group who purchases our Products, Services, and any agreed Supplementary

 “Client Default”: has the meaning given in clause 4.2;